VaishnavKalbhor/Auto_Sec_Ops_Project/docs/learning-log.md

 ## Day 7

 Added .github/workflows/ci.yml: a matrix job running pytest for each of the three services, a separate job running the cross-service integration tests, and a job building each service's Docker image.
 Added a CI badge placeholder to the README (needs the real GitHub username once the repo is pushed).

+## Day 8

+Added .github/workflows/security.yml with three jobs: Gitleaks secret scanning, pip-audit dependency scanning per service, and Semgrep SAST (security-audit + python rulesets).
+Added tests/security/insecure_demo.py with an intentionally vulnerable subprocess(shell=True) pattern plus the fixed version, and documented the finding in docs/security-findings.md.
+Tried to install semgrep locally to confirm detection before pushing, but the install didn't finish in this sandbox (large package, slow network) -- this needs a real run in GitHub Actions (or a local machine with a faster connection) to confirm the rule actually fires before relying on it.